Nursery rhymes as easy as 1, 2, 3, can really help you, and me!

 #6 The earlier a child studies music, the more rhythmic integration, movement and learning can strengthen the brain

-#7 Music aptitude can be influenced in the early years, and music training (through playing and listening to music) before the age of seven has significant effect on parts of the brain related to planning and motor skills.
+#7 Music aptitude can be influenced in the early years, and music training (through playing and listening to music) before the age of seven has a significant effect on parts of the brain related to planning and motor skills.

 Nursery rhymes are fun – but they can be made more exciting too.

-Music is important in contributing to a well-rounded early childhood education.
+Music is important in contributing to well-rounded early childhood education.
 Recognising this, music has been at the heart of the Kinderland curriculum since it started in Singapore 35 years ago.
 Kinderland’s Twinkleland and Music Gems, conducted once a week for Nursery level children compasses listening, singing, rhythm training, music and movement, music with story and ensemble performance.
-These courses help children to improve their concentration, boost self-confidence, enhance their speech, express themselves better, and further develop sensory motor abilities, amongst others.
+These courses help children to improve their concentration, boost self-confidence, enhance their speech, express themselves better, and further develop sensory-motor abilities, amongst others.

 It involves you too parents!